We may earn money or products from the companies mentioned in this post. Read our disclosure policy.

 What to see, do & eat when you have a Weekend in Paris

 Arc de Triomphe.
 Standing at the crossroads of 12 grand avenues, the Arc de Triomphe is a wonderful way to view Paris from above.
 Climb the winding staircase and you will get an idyllic view of Champs Élysées and the Eiffel Tower.
-At the base, you will find a war memorial for the tomb of the unknown soldier from WWI.
+Built as a war memorial during the reign of Napoleon, you will find the names of general and wars fought engraved on the inside and at the top of the arc.
+The Tomb of the Unknown Soldier from World War I rests beneath the Arc.

 Eiffel Tower.
 Constructed as the entrance to the 1889 World’s Fair, the Eiffel Tower is one of the most recognizable landmarks in the world.
 The tower has three different levels for you to go up & each with a different price.
 The first two levels have restaurants and the top level has the highest observation deck in Paris.
 You can walk up to the first & second level or take a lift all the way to the top!